holtbakk/KQL-AC/README.md

 * Remember default retention in Defender vs. manual in Log analytics
 * Feide session lifetime.
 * AuthenticationContext logging.
 Where is notApplicable?
-* Fields not available in AADSignInEventsBeta in advanced hunting, the only (?) table containing both interactive and non-interactive sign-ins.
+* AuthenticationContext info not available in AADSignInEventsBeta in advanced hunting, which is the only (?) table containing both interactive and non-interactive sign-ins.
-* Opportunistic evaluation complicates.
+* Opportunistic evaluation complicates things.

 ## Step-by-step